What to do if your computer has frozen

-Is there any worse 21st century feeling than the realization that your computer has frozen?
+Your computer has frozen.
+Now what?
 One moment you’re happily going about your day—checking email, listening to music, browsing Amazon, refreshing your Facebook page—and then everything stops.
 You slide your mouse across its mouse pad, desperate to catch that little arrow or finger moving across your screen.
 Alas, nothing.
-Now what?
+What do you do next?

 Everybody, all together now: Have you tried rebooting?